All Episodes

 I think a lot of prosecutors would have taken the case to a grand jury, too, Sean.

-And four of them, at least four of them, were made under oath to a congressional committee last October in front of the Benghazi committee.
+Seven different false statements she made publicly, and four of them, at least four of them, were made under oath to a congressional committee last October in front of the Benghazi Committee.

-So when you have that fact pattern, and as Mr. Comey said, the inference that can be drawn when they set up this situation, this unique server situation, did it for the very reason to hide information according to Ms. Abdeen's deposition.
+So when you have that fact pattern, and as Mr. Comey said, the inference that can be drawn when they set up this situation, this unique server situation, did it for the very reason to hide information according to Ms. Abedeen's deposition.

-And then when they got caught, they got the stored on the front end, her and her lawyers, and once they decided which ones they'd keep, which one would come to Congress and which one would come back to the State Department, they destroyed the other boys.
+And once they decided which ones they'd keep, which one would come to Congress and which one would come back to the State Department, they destroyed the other.

 And they did so in such a way, I love the language he learned.

-Why did James Comey do this in your opinion?
+Why did James Comey do this, in your opinion?

 I said, wow, he's really going to do it.

-And then at the end he said, but forget it.
+And then at the end, he said, but forget it.

-While yes, we would act in other cases, we're not going to act in this case.
+We're not going to act in this case.

-He acknowledges she lied, as you point out seven times to the American people.
+He acknowledges she lied, as you point out seven times, to the American people.

 Everything was designed for the purpose of preventing congressional oversight.

-You have to infer that and and figure that out from what facts you have in front of us.
+You have to infer that and figure that out from what facts you have in front of us.

-When they set it up the way they did, and when she made this many false statements regarding what actually took place that are directly contradicted by Mr. Comey's investigation.
+And it's a logical inference, a logical conclusion, when they set it up the way they did, and when she made this many false statements regarding what actually took place that are directly contradicted by Mr. Comey's investigation, and then everything points right to, okay, here we go, and then he doesn't do it.

-And so again, I have to take him at his word, which is he talked in committee about he didn't feel that he could actually prove intent.
+And so, again, I have to take him at his word, which is he talked in committee about he didn't feel that he could actually prove intent.

-Congressman Meadows, you agree with that assessment.
+Congressman Meadows, you agree with that assessment?

 We say, how in the world can you look at this set of facts and come to this conclusion?